National Highway Traffic Safety Administration, DOT.

 General Project Requirements

-1. Link statewide population-based crash to injury data for any two calendar years available since 1996, to produce a linked data file that, if not statewide, reflects a contiguous geographical area that contains at least three (3) million residents in which the residents obtain all levels of emergency medical care without the need to be transferred elsewhere, except in rare occurrences, when involved in motor vehicle crashes.
-The linked data must be representative and generalizable for highway traffic safety purposes in the state/area.
+1. Link statewide population-based crash to injury data for any two calendar years available since 2000 to produce a linked data file that, if not statewide, reflects a contiguous geographical area that contains at least three (3) million residents and all levels of emergency medical care so that persons involved in crashes do not need to be transferred elsewhere except in rare occurrences.
+The linked data must be representative and generalizable for highway traffic safety purposes in the state or within an area in the state.
 All applicants must be able to clearly document what data are available and what data are missing and the significance of the missing data for highway traffic safety planning efforts.

 a.
 Develop a state/area-wide CODES that includes outcome information for all persons, injured and uninjured, involved in police reported motor vehicle crashes.

-(1) The CODES should consist of crash data linked to hospital and either EMS or emergency department data, preferably both.
-States without EMS or emergency department data are eligible if this type of outpatient information can be obtained from insurance claims data for everyone involved in a crash who is treated at an outpatient center.
+(1) The CODES should consist of person-specific crash data linked to hospital, death certificate, and either EMS or emergency department data, preferably both.
+States without EMS or emergency department data are eligible if this type of outpatient information can be obtained from insurance claims data.
+Start Printed Page 11702

-(2) Additional state/area-wide data (driver licensing, vehicle registration, citation/conviction records, insurance claims, HMO/managed care/etc., outpatient records, etc.) should be linked as necessary to meet state/area wide objectives.
+(2) Additional state/area-wide data (driver licensing, vehicle registration, citation/conviction records, insurance claims, HMO/managed care, outpatient records, etc.) should be linked as necessary to meet state/area-wide objectives.

 b.
 Set up processes for collaboration among the technical experts who manage the data files being linked.